 And it’s an approach that inspires many who work for the company.
 Thompson, the product manager, says when she thinks about pushing UncommonGoods revenue higher, she is thinking about more than the bottom line.
 Her thinking: The bigger the business grows in terms of revenue, the more powerful Bolotsky's voice when he speaks up on social and economic issues whether at the state house or the White House.

 Jillian Brendlen is a site merchandiser who’s been at UncommonGoods for three years.
 She says that the social responsibility that the company displays was definitely part of her decision to take a job there.

-“I really liked that aspect,” she says, noting not every retailer embraces social responsibility.
+“I really liked that aspect,” she says, noting that not every retailer embraces social responsibility.

 Still, Bolotsky doesn’t lose sight of the fact that UncommonGoods is a business, with all the requirements that businesses have.